-- 44. The design and implementation of security infrastructure aimed at preventing terrorist mobility and ensuring effective border security may also have an impact on transnational trade and the operation of passenger carriers.
-Access to freight at ports and airports should be restricted to persons with a legitimate reason to be in areas where freight is being handled or stored, in order to prevent such activities as the introduction of unauthorized weapons or dangerous substances.81 Security measures imposed on passenger carriers should seek to minimize their impact on the operation of carriers.82 As is the case with the application of all security infrastructure, such controls must be applied in a non-discriminatory manner, remembering also that those involved in exporting or in other forms of transnational commercial operations have the right to earn their living by performing freely chosen work, and that individuals in importing countries have the right to development and to an adequate standard of living.83 - 45.
+- 43. 43.
+More specifically, the Human Rights Committee has shown concern for the number of legal and bureaucratic barriers which unnecessarily affect the full enjoyment of the rights of individuals to move freely, to leave a country, including their own, and to take up residence.
+These include: lack of access to the competent authorities for applicants willing to leave the country and lack of information regarding requirements; the requirement to apply for special forms through which the proper application documents for the issuance of a passport can be obtained; the need for supportive statements from employers or family members; exact description of the travel route; issuance of passports only on payment of high fees substantially exceeding the cost of the service rendered by the administration; unreasonable delays in the issuance of travel documents; restrictions on family members travelling together; requirement of a repatriation deposit or a return ticket; requirement of an invitation from the State of destination or from people living there; harassment of applicants, for example by physical intimidation, arrest, loss of employment or lexpulsion of their children from school or university; and refusal to issue a passport because the applicant is said to harm the good name of the country.87 - 44.
+The design and implementation of security infrastructure aimed at preventing terrorist mobility and ensuring effective border security may also have an impact on transnational trade and the operation of passenger carriers.
+Access to freight at ports and airports should be restricted to persons with a legitimate reason to be in areas where freight is being handled or stored, in order to prevent such activities as the introduction of unauthorized weapons or dangerous substances.88 Security measures imposed on passenger carriers should seek to minimize their impact on the operation of carriers.89 As is the case with the application of all security infrastructure, such controls must be applied in a non-discriminatory manner, remembering also that those involved in exporting or in other forms of transnational commercial operations have the right to earn their living by performing freely chosen work, and that individuals in exporting countries have the right to development and to an adequate standard of living.90 - 45.
 All of these considerations should inform States' practices when designing and implementing security infrastructure aimed at preventing terrorist mobility and establishing effective border control mechanisms, to ensure that the rights of refugees and asylum-seekers are fully observed, in line with States' obligations to preserve the institution of asylum.
-In this regard, the Special Rapporteur on the promotion and protection of human rights while countering terrorism has identified a need for closer cooperation between States and the Office of the United Nations High Commissioner for Refugees (UNHCR) to counteract the negative effects of pre-entry immigration control measures and interception operations while at the same time remaining vigilant in respect of the threat of terrorism.84 - 46.
-5. Security infrastructure involving the use of technologies which in turn involve the recording, collection, storing and sharing of information must be consistent with international human rights law, including the right to privacy.
+In this regard, the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism has identified a need for closer cooperation between States and the Office of the United Nations High Commissioner for Refugees (UNHCR) to counteract the negative effects of pre-entry immigration control measures and interception operations while at the same time remaining vigilant in respect of the threat of terrorism.91

+46. Security infrastructure involving the use of technologies which in turn involve the recording, collection, storing and sharing of information must be consistent with international human rights law, including the right to privacy.